EnriqueEP81/protobuf-broker-cli/README.md

 # protobuf-sender
-This project provides a CLI tool that serializes a JSON file into a [Protocol Buffers](https://developers.google.com/protocol-buffers) message and sends it to a RabbitMQ queue (**person-queue**).
+This project provides a CLI tool that serializes a JSON file into a [Protocol Buffers](https://developers.google.com/protocol-buffers) message and sends it to a RabbitMQ queue.
 It also supports consuming messages from the queue using a parameter.
-It is developed using Java 17+ and Spring Boot.
+The name of the queue is configurable, for our tests we use (**person-queue**) It is developed using Java 17+ and Spring Boot.

 The protobuf message used is: